Updated on 13 May 2021

 The Restrictions on Businesses, Activities and Undertakings Direction provides for restrictions on funerals.

-Under this Direction, funeral services may have one person per 2 square metres; or a maximum of 200 people, whichever is greater.
-The 200 person limit includes the persons conducting the funeral service.
+Under this Direction, funeral services at an indoor space may have one person per 2 square metres; or a maximum of 200 people, whichever is greater.
+The 200-person limit includes the persons conducting the funeral service.

 The number of attendees permitted at wakes, memorial events or gatherings after the funeral and similar events will be determined by the location it is held, for example, in a person's home or at a business.
 Further information is below.